T-PYTHON-APRIL-30/UNIT_1_PROJECT/README.md

 - Enter your name
 - look at the menu
 - inswer if you want to order
 - write what you want
+- and repeat or answer no to checkout